Das NETTZ - networking initiative against hate speech

 We have been portrayed in numerous media outlets: Focus Online, Tagesspiegel, taz, politik-digital.de, Brigitte, SWR, WDR, BR, EVAU magazine and others.

-The NETTZ is a project of the betterplace lab, a digital-social think-and-do tank.
-We are the sister of betterplace.org, Germany's largest online donation platform.
+Between 2017 and 2022 Das NETTZ was a project of the betterplace lab, a digital-social think-and-do tank, the sister of betterplace.org, Germany's largest online donation platform.

 We want to shape digitization socially and make it usable for the common good.
 To this end, we conduct research and experiment in innovative projects.
 We build bridges between sectors and break open silos, in our heads, in organisations and in our society.
 Because it's not just about tools, it's about the social potential of digital transformation: How will we work together in the future?
 What values does digital change promote - individually and collectively?
 What will the just and sustainable world of tomorrow look like?
 We wrap our findings in studies, workshops, events or inspiring stories.